hmrc/test-ppns-multibox/resources/public/api/conf/common/overview.md

-This API is for the HMRC API Platform developers to test migration to PPNS multibox.
+This API is for the HMRC API Platform developers to test migration to PPNS multibox (Common).